ArthurZey/arthurzey.github.io/_pages/tag_about.md

 I'm a logic-emotions monist, open (almost to a fault), wholehearted, wild, untamed, _and_ disciplined in mind and action.
 (I wrote a decent stub on [Family Arguing](/family-arguing/) that proposes a causality for how I came to be this way.)

 I tend to be a generalist and selective specialist, but a huge nerd through and through.
 I'm a die-hard advocate of induction as the primary mode of human cognition.
 My superpowers include seeing patterns and untangling nuanced differences.
+I'm especially good at seeing underlying principles, whether in human behavior or API design, as well as finding general, future-proof solutions to seemingly disparate problems.
 Check out my [Personality and Behavioral Profiles](#personality-and-behavioral-profiles) below.

 To me, integrity means _integrating_ mind, body, and spirit.
 It means continuously learning rational (ie, practical) principles, and walking the walk and talking the talk.
 I embrace consistency and reject compartmentalization.
 I'm a geek about intellectual pursuits, I'm maniacal about physical fitness (in health, bodybuilding, and diet), and I'm always learning and growing in the areas of mindfulness and empathy (thank you, meditation).